Inquiry starts into cause of gas tanker explosion in Mexico City as death toll rises to 6

 The crash occurred on the highway in the densely populated Iztapalapa district in the east of Mexico City.
 As emergency vehicles sped by and medics attended to the injured, groups of neighbors ran helped pull burn victims from the fire and get them to safety.

-The burned wreck of the gas tanker carried the logo of the energy business Silza.
+The burned wreck of the gas tanker carried the logo of the company Silza.
 When The Associated Press called the company, an official who did not want to be identified denied it was their vehicle.

+Later, Silza Transport company said in a statement that it had three current insurance policies to cover damages and the victims, and that it was taking steps to support affected families.

 The federal agency charged with regulating industrial safety in the hydrocarbon sector said in a statement that Silza didn’t have updated insurance paperwork required to transport gas.